TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 4/Galatians 4.21.md

 ---

-Tell me, ye that desire to be under the law, do ye not hear the law?
+Tell me, you that desire to be under the law, don't you listen to the law?